-- 1. Connect a power supply cord to one of the system power connectors on the rear of the server. - 2.
-Plug the other end of the power supply cord into a properly grounded electrical outlet or a primary power unit inside the rack cabinet. - Note: Plugging the power-supply cords into an electrical outlet might cause the server to start automatically.
-This is an acceptable action. - 3.
-Refer to "Turning on the server" on page 39 for detailed information about turning on the server.
+- Connect a power supply cord to one of the system power connectors on the rear of the server. - 2.
+Plug the other end of the power supply cord into a properly grounded electrical outlet or a primary power unit inside the rack cabinet.

+Note: Plugging the power-supply cords into an electrical outlet might cause the server to start automatically.
+This is an acceptable action.

+3. See "Turning on the server" on page 41 for detailed information about turning on the server.